Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/extension_points/introduction.md

 You can use extension points to provide your own implementation(s) in order to customize plugin's behaviour.

-If you want to provide a default implementation of your plugin's extension point, you can do that within the same class:
+You can do that within the same class as the extension point itself:

 ```kotlin
 open class MyPlugin : DokkaPlugin() {